finm-32900/finm-32900.github.io/_sources/lectures/Misc/potential_final_projects.md

 One of the authors, Emil Siriwardane https://www.emilsiriwardane.com/, makes code and data available for these trades online: https://github.com/esiriwardane/arbitrage-spreads-public However, much of the code is in Stata.
 Your goal will be to rewrite these in Python and automate the pulls of the data (to the extent possible).

+You can also find some of my own code that attempts to replicate some of the figures in the paper here: https://github.com/jmbejara/arb_spreads .
+This replication merely uses the data from the Author's original code above, so it may or may not be helpful.
+You can find some notebooks that demo the code here: https://jeremybejarano.com/arb_spreads/

 **Tasks**

  - For each of the following, you should replicate the associated panel in Figure A1 in the Appendix (See https://www.emilsiriwardane.com/s/Appendix.pdf)